-- (iii) A timeline of events; - (iv) A summary of prior relevant incidents; and - (v) A recommendation in accordance with the procedure outlined under 23-17.8(C). - (e) Keep the written documentation and associated documents in the employer's records. - (f) Inform the complainant of their right to file a complaint or charge externally. - C. Town Attorney's recommendation. - (1) Upon conclusion of the investigation and within 90 days after the complaint is brought, the Town Attorney shall make a written recommendation to the Supervisor, which shall be one of the following: - (a) A recommendation of a finding that no prohibited conduct has occurred; - (b) A recommendation that material facts in dispute be resolved by conducting a formal hearing; or - (c) A recommendation of a finding that [no facts are in dispute and that] prohibited conduct has occurred. - (2) Copies of the [counsel's written] Town Attorney's recommendation shall be mailed to the complainant and the party against whom the complaint was made. - D. Action by Supervisor. - (1) The Supervisor may, but need not, adopt the Town Attorney's recommendation.
-[The Supervisor may adopt the Town Attorney's recommendation of a finding that prohibited conduct has occurred and proceed under Subsection G of this section.
-The Supervisor may adopt the Town Attorney's recommendation of finding of no cause and issue a written determination dismissing the complaint.] - (2) The Supervisor [shall] may also [be free to] pursue mediation or alternative dispute resolution, including requiring informal appearances by the parties or witnesses. - E. Hearing.
+- (a) Upon receipt of a complaint, an immediate review of the allegations will be conducted and any interim action will be taken, as appropriate. - (b)Obtain and review relevant documents, e-mails or phone records. - (c)Conduct interviews of the parties, including relevant witnesses. - (d) Prepare a written summary of the investigation that contains the following: - [1]A list of reviewed documents and their contents; - [2] A list of interviewed parties and witnesses and detailed summary of their statements; - [3] A timeline of events; - [4] A summary of prior relevant incidents; and - [5] A recommendation in accordance with the procedure outlined under § 23-17.8C. - (e) Keep the written documentation and associated documents in the employer's records. - (f) Inform the complainant of their right to file a complaint or charge externally. - C. Town Attorney's recommendation. - (1) Upon conclusion of the investigation and within 90 days after the complaint is brought, the Town Attorney shall make a written recommendation to the Supervisor, which shall be one of the following: - (a) A recommendation of a finding that no prohibited conduct has occurred; - (b) A recommendation that material facts in dispute be resolved by conducting a formal hearing; or - (c) A recommendation of a finding that no facts are in dispute and that prohibited conduct has occurred.

+(2) Copies of the Town Attorney's recommendation shall be mailed to the complainant and the party against whom the complaint was made.

+D. Action by Supervisor.

+- (1) The Supervisor may, but need not, adopt the Town Attorney's recommendation. - (2) The Supervisor may also pursue mediation or alternative dispute resolution, including requiring informal appearances by the parties or witnesses. - E. Hearing.
 Upon adoption of the Town Attorney's recommendation to conduct a formal hearing or upon written request of a party accompanied by a showing of material facts in dispute, the Supervisor or his/her designee shall conduct a formal hearing.
-Such hearing shall provide [a fair] an opportunity for parties and witnesses to be heard, shall be conducted so as to do substantial justice between the parties according to the rules of substantive law and shall not be bound by statutory provisions or rules of practice, procedure, pleading or evidence.
-At the conclusion of such hearing, the Supervisor or his/her designee shall issue a written statement of findings of fact [and conclusions of law], including a determination as to whether or not prohibited conduct has occurred.
+Such hearing shall provide an opportunity for parties and witnesses to be heard, shall be conducted so as to do substantial justice between the parties according to the rules of substantive law and shall not be bound by statutory provisions or rules of practice, procedure, pleading or evidence.
+At the conclusion of such hearing, the Supervisor or his/her designee shall issue a written statement of findings of fact, including a determination as to whether or not prohibited conduct has occurred.